-- Advanced usage is to utilize ParrelSync's capability of passing Arguments to clones, thus allowing to run custom logic on a per-clone basis.
+- Advanced usage is to use ParrelSync's capability of passing Arguments to clones, allowing to run custom logic on a per-clone basis.

-When you use Unity Authentication, it caches the user's identity locally, even with Anonymous Sign-in.This means that each ParrelSync clone will be signed in as the same user, making testing certain scenarios difficult.
+When you use Unity Authentication, it caches the user's identity locally, even with Anonymous Sign-in.This means that each ParrelSync clone signs in as the same user, making testing certain scenarios difficult.
 You can force each clone to use a different identity using the profile management in the Authentication SDK.
 You can use

 ParrelSync.ClonesManager to detect and automate this step.